Top Milk Allergy Diagnosis and Care Services in Atlanta

 When a person has a milk or dairy allergy, their immune system overreacts to the proteins in milk.
 At the Chacko Allergy, Asthma and Sinus Center, we provide effective food allergy treatment and testing services to combat the milk allergy symptoms caused by the immune system’s response.

 Data from a study of United States children found that milk was the second most common allergy, with 21.1% of food-allergic children impacted by milk.
-And while infants are particularly vulnerable, Dr. Chacko has helped numerous Atlanta children overcome life-threatening food allergies.
+And while infants are particularly vulnerable, our allergy doctors have helped numerous Atlanta children overcome life-threatening food allergies.

 A person with a milk allergy is hypersensitive to the casein and whey proteins found in cow’s milk.
 After consuming milk, the immune system believes the body is under threat and releases histamines – the histamine release causes allergy symptoms.
 The following symptoms are common signs of a milk allergy.